 // MyFirstEnumType only, but this is not sufficient to establish the type context

-Each enumerated value may optionally have a user-assigned integer value or non-empty list of integer literal values or ranges of integer literal values, which is defined after the name of the enumerated value in parenthesis.
-Each user-assigned integer number shall be distinct within a single enumerated type, all ranges of all the values lists shall be disjoint and shall not include any of the used single integer values.
+Each enumerated value may optionally have a user-assigned integer expression or non-empty list of integer literal values or ranges of integer literal values, which is defined after the name of the enumerated value in parenthesis.
+Each user assigned expression shall be statically bound, known in compilation time, and evaluate to an integer value.
+Each user-assigned integer value shall be distinct within a single enumerated type, all ranges of all the values lists shall be disjoint and shall not include any of the used single integer values.
 For each enumerated value without an assigned integer value, the system successively associates an integer number in the textual order of the enumerated values, starting at the left-hand side, beginning with zero, by step 1 and skipping any number occupied by any of the enumerated values with a manually assigned value or value list.
 These values are only used by the system to allow the use of relational operators.
 Enumerated names with an associated value list shall only be used as values together with a specific integer value, which shall be one from the associated list, in parenthesis after the name.
 They can be used as a template of the enumerated type by adding a list of integer template(s) and ranges in parenthesis after the name.
 For enumerated values with no value assigned or with a specific integer value assigned, the user shall not directly use associated integer values, but can access them and convert integer values into enumerated values by using the predefined functions enum2int and int2enum (see clauses 16.1.2, C.1.30 and C.1.4).

 NOTE 2: The integer value also may be used by the system to encode/decode enumerated values.
 This, however is outside the scope of the present document (with the exception that TTCN-3 allows the association of encoding attributes to TTCN-3 items).